 Over the years, memory foam and other polyurethane foams have become increasingly cheap to make.
 This has led to the advent of cheaply made mattresses, by brands large and small that have caused toxicity concerns.
 However, there are a few independent organizations that certify low emission foam, such as the CertiPUR-US standard.
 If you are sensitive to chemicals, make sure to check the certifications!

 The best memory foam mattresses aren't purely memory foam.
 Their top layer is generally soft to the touch, but their middle and bottom layers are higher density and firmer to provide better support than memory foam alone.
-The most comfortable foam mattresses are medium to medium firm so they don't swallow you, but provide a gentle contouring to keep you confortable.
-Tomorrow, Nolah and Nectar do a great job at this!
+The most comfortable foam mattresses are medium to medium firm so they don't swallow you, but provide a gentle contouring to keep you comfortable.
+Nectar, with its 3 layers of gel, core, and base memory foams does a great job at this!

 Choosing a memory foam can be tough, which is why we've made sure our top picks have generous return policies on the off-chance that you don't like what you pick.